Who Wants to Be "Who Wants to Be a Millionaire?"

 - Power Of 10: Players answered survey questions to win up to ten million dollars.

 - In 2002, The Price Is Right started doing primetime Million Dollar Spectacular episodes as a follow-up to a run of military "Salute" specials that year, which offered a chance for contestants to win $1 million by hitting the dollar on a bonus spin in the Showcase Showdown (as opposed to the $11,000 prize normally given in daytime at the time).
-It was otherwise the daytime show in primetime, on a redecorated set with a giant, light-up "$1,000,000" sign at the back of the audience), and a larger prize budget than normal; it didn't magically turn into a Millionaire clone ... until they dimmed the lights and played suspenseful music on the bonus spin, that is.
+It was otherwise the daytime show in primetime, though on a redecorated set (with more lighting effects and a giant, light-up "$1,000,000" sign at the back of the audience) and with a larger prize budget; it didn't magically turn into a Millionaire clone (until they dimmed the lights and played suspenseful music on the bonus spin, that is).
 A second run of MDS episodes was done with then-new host Drew Carey during the Writers Guild of America strike.

 - Show Me The Money; a show for ABC from the creators of Deal or No Deal and hosted by William Shatner of all people, which had contestants answer open-ended questions to potentially win just over $1,000,000 (up to $1,150,000 to be exact, although the odds of this were 1 in 924, and that's assuming no mistakes are made).
 Instead of lifelines, the contestant was given common themes with three possible questions, and could switch to another question but was not allowed to return to a previous one.
 12 cash amounts and one "killer card" were hidden in scrolls randomly distributed among 13 "dancers".
 The contestant won money on correct answers but lost money on wrong answers, possibly resulting in a negative score.
 If the killer card was picked, the contestant had to answer a single question correctly to continue, otherwise the game was over and the contestant left with nothing.
 It was also possible for the game to end immediately if it was impossible for the contestant to finish with a positive score.